ChrisRoark/beagle_scraper/README.md

 ### Prerequisites - extra Python packages required

-The following packages are not included in the default Python 2.7 install and require installation.
+The following packages are not included in the default Python 2.7 install and require installation

 * tldextract
 ```